Footpath upgrade: Pound Road, Warrandyte

 The footpath upgrade will be delivered in two stages.

-Stage one: The stage will upgrade the footpath from 15 to 43 Pound Road on the west side of Pound Road.
+Stage one: This stage is complete.
+We upgraded the footpath from 15 to 43 Pound Road on the west side of Pound Road.
 See large map.

 Stage two: This stage will include the footpath from Heidelberg-Warrandyte Road to Diane Court.
 We're working on the design for this section and will share it with the community before we proceed with construction.